mikereedell/sunrisesunsetlib-java/README.markdown

 Description
 -----------
 Java library to compute the local sunrise and sunset at a given latitude/longitue and date combination.
+Uses the algorithm found at http://williams.best.vwh.net/sunrise_sunset_algorithm.htm.

 Dependencies
 ------------